Mjz86/String/README.md

  by doing this we ensure that the constant shared data stored in the string , is never affected by the reference count modifications that take place on that string.

-his is especially important when each string is a leaf of the rope , because the rope is often read concurrently and the substring sharing  is very important in the ropes design.
+ this is especially important when each string is a leaf of the rope , because the rope is often read concurrently and the substring sharing  is very important in the ropes design.

- sadly because of layout compatability,  the ownerized_string is also going to have the 64byte overhead in the thread-safe case , even tho its not necessary.
+ sadly because of layout compatability requirements,  the ownerized_string is also going to have the 64byte overhead in the thread-safe case , even tho its not technically necessary, the need for very efficient convention from owerized to main mandates this.

  the thread-safety option would be the default,  but considering that almost all the strings are at least max(16,N) (N of tunable sso) bytes when in heap , and that the heap size exponentially grows , in normal standard strings and vectors ,